 Welcome to the Ilkeston and District Local History Society (IDLHS) website.
 If you are a new visitor, please find time to browse through the pages.
 The site features information on the history of Ilkeston and district and you can find details on the About the IDLHS page.

-Any information we have will be posted here and on our Facebook page.
+Any information we have will be posted on our Event and Meetings page and on our Facebook site.

 Thank you for your continued support.